nvidia-holoscan/meta-tegra-holoscan/README.md

 Additional components from this layer can then be added to the BSP by appending them to `CORE_IMAGE_EXTRA_INSTALL`.
-For example, to install the AJA NTV2 kernel module and SDK, add the following:
+For example, to install the AJA NTV2 kernel modules and SDK, add the following:

 ```
 CORE_IMAGE_EXTRA_INSTALL:append = " \
-    kernel-module-ajantv2 \
+    ajantv2-driver \
     ajantv2-sdk \
 "
 ```